What is Śakti?

 The Śakti–Śiva polarity

-The conventional Hindu reading places Śakti in polar relation to Śiva — Śiva the unconditioned and stative ground, Śakti the active and dynamic energy through which the ground appears to itself as the manifest world.
+The conventional Hindu reading places Śakti in polar relation to Śiva: Śiva the unconditioned, stative ground, Śakti the active energy through which the ground appears to itself as the manifest world.
 The polarity is not a relation between two separate principles.
-The standard formula — Śiva without Śakti is Śava (corpse) — encodes the operative claim: the stative ground apart from its own self-displaying energy is not the absolute but an abstraction; the absolute is the Śiva–Śakti unity, and the apparent two-ness of the polarity is itself one of Śakti's self-displays.
-The most-cited iconographic encoding of the position is the Ardhanārīśvara — the half-male, half-female image of Śiva and Śakti in a single body, vertically divided down the midline, with the right (Śiva) and left (Śakti) sides equally weighted.
-The Śāktas read the polarity asymmetrically — Śakti is the operative reality and Śiva her ground; the Śaivas read it the other way; the Kashmir Śaiva school operates with both readings held simultaneously as descriptions of the same non-dual reality from different angles.
+The standard formula, Śiva without Śakti is Śava (corpse), carries the claim: the stative ground apart from its own self-displaying energy is not the absolute but an abstraction.
+The absolute is the Śiva–Śakti unity, and the apparent two-ness of the polarity is itself one of Śakti's self-displays.
+The most-cited iconographic form of the position is the Ardhanārīśvara, the half-male, half-female image of Śiva and Śakti in one body, divided down the midline, the two sides equally weighted.
+The Śāktas read the polarity asymmetrically, with Śakti the operative reality and Śiva her ground; the Śaivas read it the other way; the Kashmir Śaiva school holds both readings at once as descriptions of one non-dual reality from different angles.

 Śakti in the lived tradition